 The plan provides a clear outline for Members, staff, stakeholders and residents of the Council's priorities and commitments to achieve these aims.
 The corporate priorities are identified through discussions between officers and elected Members, using latest residents' feedback, service performance data, an understanding of the Council's financial position and national and local policy and priority considerations.

-Included is an overview of key projects, programmes and major work the Council will be delivering over the four-year period and a statement of the high-level measures used to monitor delivery against the priorities.
-The Corporate Plan also sits alongside other strategic, partnership plans such as the Community Safety Partnership Plan and the Children and Young People's Plan.
+Included is an overview of key projects, programmes, and major work the Council will be delivering over the four-year period and a statement of the high-level measures used to monitor delivery against the priorities.
+The Corporate Plan also sits alongside other strategic, partnership plans such as the Children and Young People's Plan 2017 to 2022.

-In terms of communication with stakeholders and accountability, the Council complies with statutory obligations and good practice and publishes a Forward Plan of Key Decisions to be taken by the Cabinet, Quarterly reports of performance of delivery against corporate priorities are also published and the Medium Term Financial Strategy (MTFS) details both revenue and capital budgets and forward plans.
+In terms of communication with stakeholders and accountability, the Council complies with statutory obligations and good practice and publishes a Forward Plan of Key Decisions to be taken by the Cabinet, published quarterly reports of performance of delivery against corporate priorities and also publishes the Medium-Term Financial Strategy (MTFS) which details both revenue and capital budgets.
 The online consultation portal has been used extensively during the year and where appropriate, other methods are frequently used alongside online consultation, such as face-to-face, telephone and paper forms, thereby ensuring that the widest range of the community is engaged on the issues.
 The Council has a commitment to holding open meetings and committee reports, agendas and minutes are published on the internet.
-The Covid-19 pandemic and associated lock-down and restrictions on meeting in public resulted in in-person meetings not always being possible.
-However, the Council ensured it maintained continuity of engagement through the use of electronic and virtual media, for example using webcasts to facilitate meetings.

 Defining outcomes in terms of sustainable economic, social, and environmental benefits and determining the interventions necessary to optimise the achievement of the intended outcomes.
-The Council has a performance management framework which translates priorities and objectives from the Corporate Plans into performance targets for members of staff.
+The Council has a performance management framework which translates priorities and objectives from the Corporate Plan into performance targets for members of staff.
 Officer monitoring is rigorous with regular reviews of performance at both Departmental and Directors' Board level.
 Throughout the year performance is reported to the relevant Service Committee and to the Policy and Performance Review Board.
-Key Projects and corporate plan actions progress is reported regularly to the SSA Directors' Board and a summary included in the reports to members to ensure that delivery is on track and in line with the Council's priorities.
+Key Projects and corporate plan actions progress is reported regularly to the Directors' Board and a summary included in the reports to Members to ensure that delivery is on track and in line with the Council's priorities.